DeepWolf413/DeepWolf.NativeDbViewer/README.md

 - Offline viewing (loading from the cache, allowing you to view the native db offline).

 ## Planned features
+- Native bookmarking (so you'll be able to quickly navigate back and fourth between natives).
 - UI improvements (there's still a lot of stuff that can be done on the UI to improve it, so there's going to be changes to the UI over time).

 More planned features will be added over time.